vltpkg/reproduce/README.md

 #### Top 5,000 High Impact Packages

 > Note: "High Impact" packages are defined as having >=1M downloads per week and/or >=500 dependants.
 This list was originally generated [here](http://github.com/nodejs/package-maintenance/issues/569#issuecomment-1739532894).
+This test was run on 2025-02-26.

 - **5.78%** (289) are **reproducible**
 - **3.72%** (186) have **provenance**